HarrisonKramer/optiland/docs/index.rst

 **Optiland** is a Python-based, open-source lens design and analysis framework.
-With a simple and intuitive Python interface, Optiland enables the design, optimization, and analysis of complex optical systems, from paraxial and real raytracing to advanced polarization, coatings, and wavefront analyses.
-It supports 2D/3D visualization, comprehensive tolerancing, global optimization, and freeform optics, among other features.
-Built on the speed of NumPy and SciPy, Optiland ensures high-performance handling of intricate optical computations, delivering professional-grade results in an open, flexible environment.
+With a simple and intuitive Python interface, Optiland enables the design, optimization, and analysis of complex optical systems, from paraxial and real raytracing to polarization, coatings, and wavefront analyses.
+It supports 2D/3D visualization, comprehensive tolerancing, local and global optimization, and freeform optics, among other features.
+Built on the speed of NumPy and SciPy, Optiland delivers computational efficiency and flexibility across a wide range of optical tasks.

 .. image:: images/telephoto.png
    :align: center